Homemade cream Style Corn

 - Cheesy Bacon Rice

 That’s it!
-Wasn’t that easy?
-We have a delicious, luscious cream style corn we made from scratch.
-Your house will smell sweet and a little garlicky when all is said and done, who needs candles?
-The simplicity makes this an ideal Thanksgiving side dish when our attention is pulled to other dishes, family, and football (your house too, right?).
+Now you have a delicious, luscious homemade creamed corn we made from scratch.
+Your house will smell sweet and a little garlicky, and the simplicity makes it ideal as a Thanksgiving side dish when your attention is pulled to other dishes, family, and football (your house too, right?).
 It’s really great for any holiday actually, or just to have when you want comfort food with low effort.
-Add this to your pinterest boards ASAP, and until next time Happy Eating!

 Homemade Creamed Corn